Probing Primordial Black Hole Formation from Domain Wall Isocurvature Perturbations: Constraints and Implications: Conclusions and discussions

 \section{Conclusions and discussions}

 In this work, we propose that PBHs can be formed from the number density fluctuations of the domain walls in a late stage.
-The network consisting of a horizon-sized domain wall with a small number density could lead to large Poisson fluctuations.
-Since the energy density of the domain wall scales as $t^{-1}$ in the scaling regime, the probability for the production of horizon-size density perturbations with large amplitudes from domain wall number density fluctuations grow with time.
-Once the density contrast exceeds the critical value, it stops expanding and collapses to form PBHs.
-The outburst of PBH formation takes place when the fraction of domain wall energy density increases to $f_w\sim 0.1$.
-In addition, the domain wall with negative pressure could soften the equation of state and reduce the gas pressure that resists the collapse of density perturbations and, therefore, increase the probability of PBH formation.
+The network, consisting of domain walls that are initially superhorizon-sized, gives rise to large Poisson fluctuations when these walls re-enter the Hubble horizon, which can subsequently lead to the formation of PBHs if the density contrast exceeds the critical value.
+We show that the PBH formation outburst occurs when the fraction of domain wall energy density increases to $f_w\sim 0.1$.
+In addition, the domain wall with negative pressure could soften the equation of state and reduce the gas pressure that resists the collapse of density perturbations, increasing the probability of PBH formation.

-By a fit to the NANOGrav and IPTA-DR2 datasets, we show that the gravitational waves from domain wall annihilation could well explain the nano-Hz SGWB if the domain walls account for $\sim 10$\% of the total energy density at the annihilation temperature $T_{\rm ann}\sim 0.1$~GeV.
-Thus, the formation of PBHs from domain wall number density fluctuations before the annihilations can be significant.
-We find that the overproduction of PBH abundance from the fluctuations of the network with the domain wall numbers $N=1$ and $N=2$ have constrained the parameter space for the interpretation of PTA observations.
-We therefore exclude the domain wall scenario for the PTAs in models with a $Z_2$ symmetry.
-Some of the parameter space for NG15 is constrained in models with $N\lesssim 10$.
-With these results, we conclude that scenarios for NG15 in terms of an explicit $Z_{\mathcal{N}}$ symmetry~\cite{King:2023ayw,Pham:2024vso} in a model with a soft $U(1)$ symmetry breaking term~\cite{Chiang:2019oms,Bai:2023cqj}
+With a fit to the NANOGrav and IPTA-DR2 datasets, we showed that the gravitational waves from domain wall annihilation could well explain the nano-Hz SGWB if the domain walls account for $\sim 10$\% of the total energy density at the annihilation temperature $T_{\rm ann}\sim 0.1$~GeV.
+We also demonstrated that the abundance of PBHs can impose stringent constraints on particle models proposed to explain PTA observations of nano-Hz SGWB.
+For models with a domain wall number \( N \lesssim 2 \), the parameter space compatible with PTA observations is excluded due to the overproduction of PBHs.
+The models with \( N \gtrsim 3 \) also face strong constraints from the PBH overabundance, significantly limiting their viability.

-where $\Phi$ is a complex scalar $\Phi$, $M$ has a mass dimension, and $\mathcal{N}\leq 4$ from the renormalizability, are strongly constrained.

-To realize a model with $\mathcal{N}\sim 10$ domains (and the domain wall number $N\sim\mathcal{N}$), one can consider $\mathcal{N}$ copies of complex scalars $\Phi_i$ (with $i=1,...,\mathcal{N}$).
-The global $U(1)^{\mathcal{N}}$ symmetry is spontaneously broken when each of $\Phi_i$ obtains a common vacuum expectation value.
-We can further explicitly break the $\mathcal{N}$ $U(1)$ symmetries to $\mathcal{N}-1$ discrete shift symmetries and one $U(1)$ symmetry by a term $\Phi_i^{\dagger}\Phi_{i+1}^{q}$, which then leads to the formation of $\mathcal{N}-1$ domains.
-Such symmetries have been naturally embedded in the framework of the clockwork axion models~\cite{Kaplan:2015fuy} and deconstruction of extradimensional grand unified theories (GUTs)~\cite{Arkani-Hamed:2001kyx,Li:2002xd}.